When To Do Side-Lying Breastfeeding And 8 Steps To Follow

 4. How do I switch sides when lying down breastfeeding?

 Some mothers, especially those with large breasts, can roll themselves and their babies over to their other side to feed on the second breast.
 Alternatively, mothers can lean forward and lower their top breast to help their babies feed on the top breast without changing sides (8).
-A few mothers may also put their babies on a pillow and raise them to the level of their second breast for comfortable feeding.
+A few mothers may also put their babies on feeding pillows and raise them to the level of their second breast for comfortable feeding.

 Mothers across the globe may prefer a side-lying breastfeeding position because of the ease and comfort it provides mothers.
 This position may well suit mothers who had a cesarean section as it prevents any load on the incision at the surgical site.
 Mothers with a fast letdown, excessive milk supply, larger breasts, or those who may have some other issues that do not let them sit for longer hours may find this position helpful.
 Ensure you do not sleep while breastfeeding to avoid potentially fatal accidents such as suffocating the baby or SIDS.